fangninhe/Computer_Vision/README.md

 # Multi-View Geometry and 3D Computer Vision
 In this space, everything is about multi-view geometry and 3D computer vision.
-The review of each part of multi-view geometry/3D computer vision as well as all code is written in Python with Juptyer Notebook so that you can easily check it in your browser.
+The review of each part is written in Juptyer Notebook, and the all testing code is implemented in Python.
+Then, one can easily check it in the browser.

 References:
 1. Multiple view geometry in computer vision, R. Hartley, and A. Zisserman